Sri Lanka in political vacuum as talks go on amid crisis

 “A civil administration is the need, not the military in a democratic country,” Makalanda said.

-They say Wickremesinghe should promptly resign and allow Speaker Mahinda Yapa Abeywardena take over as acting president — the next in line according to the constitution.
+They said that Wickremesinghe should promptly resign and allow Speaker Mahinda Yapa Abeywardena to be acting president — the next in line according to the constitution.
+The Bar Association of Sri Lanka, the country's main lawyers' body, has also endorsed that position.

 Rajapaksa appointed Wickremesinghe as prime minister in May in an effort to solve the shortages and start economic recovery.
 But delays in alleviating the shortages of basic supplies has turned public anger against him with protesters accusing him of protecting the president.